Site Section Links

 obscene.
 Case in point: Politically, the United States is so awash in zealous narrow

 minded factions that neither can, nor even desire to, see the big picture.
 The

-claim is that the same can be said about Christianity in our world of today.
+premise is that the same can legitimately be said about Christianity in our world of today.

 Where are the men that can see that something is monstrously wrong with